Nutanix-APJ/NHT/nutanix101/nutanix101.rst

 In **Prism Element > VM > Table**.

-Locate the Linux VM you created in the previous lab (*initials*-Linux_VM).
+Locate the Linux VM you created in the previous lab (my-Linux_VM).
 (Use Prism’s search function if necessary)

 .. note::